drrohitpawar/multinational-retail-data-centralisation/README.md

 ## Instructions:

+- Clone repository to a directory of choice:

+'''bash
+git clone
+'''

 Once data is uploaded to your own Postgresql database, \
 run all the SQL files in Database_Schema_SQL to further clean the data, set correct data types, and set primary and foreign keys. \